kirschbombe/flaneur/README.md

 * **Homepage:** By default the homepage is the permalink /home.
 If you want to change that add `type: home` to the front matter of the page you want to be the homepage;

 * **Search:** Add `type: search` to any page and that will make the page the search page.
 In this example it is the `search.html` file.

+* **Article Index:** To add an item into the sort fields create a new file in the `_article_index` folder.
+Add the following fields to the front-matter: `layout: article-index` and `status: `.
+The status field should the be post field you want to sort by.

 ### Index
 Documentation on the current indexing feature coming soon...